bartekkalinka/bartekkalinka.github.io/_posts/2017-01-07-Writing-a-sequence-of-documents-to-Elasticsearch.md

 }
 ```

 It works fine for small examples.
-However, for a real-life work log, accumulated over serveral years, with around 2600 *ProjectDay* records, following exception occured:
+However, for a real-life work log, accumulated over several years, with around 2600 *ProjectDay* records, following exception occured:

 ```
 EsRejectedExecutionException[rejected execution of